Documentation

 Please note that all operations based on snappyHexMesh create polyhedral meshes which means that they can include cells of arbitrary shape.
 Therefore these meshes can not be used for Finite Element analysis but only for Finite Volume based solvers like OPENFOAM®.

 A mesh refinement can be added via the Refinements node in the meshing tree.
-Current mesh refinement types allowed are Feature refinement, Region refinement, Surface refinement, Boundary layer inflation and Bounding box layer addition.
+Current mesh refinement types available are Feature refinement, Region refinement, Surface refinement, and Boundary layer inflation.

 Local settings will always override the global setup for the assigned entities.
 If multiple refinements of the same type are defined on the same entities this might lead to conflicts and thus should be avoided.